8 Must-dos when assessing CVs

 Step 3 – Review Maybe’s

 It’s rare to get a perfect candidate that fits every single one of our criteria.
-Remember that perfect candidates rarely exist and with that in mind, don’t look for perfect, just look for potential.
-How many of the criteria do they meet, is there a good blend between hard and soft skills?
-Are the criteria they missing skills that they could possibly learn on the job or are they skills that they absolutely need to know before starting?
+Remember, those perfect candidates rarely exist.
+With that in mind, don’t look for perfect.
+Look for potential.
+How many of the criteria do they meet?
+Is there a good blend between hard and soft skills?
+Are the criteria that they are missing skills that they could learn on the job, or are they skills that they need to know before starting?

 Step 4 – Check their online presence

 What people share and post on Facebook or Instagram can show their true colours.
-People that are serious about their careers will be careful about what they post and will probably have security settings on their personal profile so that they are only sharing posts with close friends.
-Look out for red flags of postings that are rude or offensive.
+People serious about their careers will be careful about what they publish.
+They will probably have security settings on their profile to only share posts with close friends.
+Look out for red flags of postings that are inappropriate or offensive.